ibm-cloud-docs/vpc/nlb-monitoring-metrics.md

 2. Select a region for your Sysdig instance.

-  If you do not have an existing load balancer, see [Using an IBM Load Balancer for VPC for server load balancing](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#load-balancer) to provision one.
+  If you do not have an existing load balancer, see [Creating a network load balancer](/docs/vpc?topic=vpc-nlb-ui-creating-network-load-balancer) to provision one.
   {: tip}

   ![Region](images/metrics_1.png "Region")